-- 1 The school takes seriously all allegations of abuse made against staff members, including volunteers, and will investigate them in line with the statutory guidance, Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2018 and the Pan-Sussex Child Protection and Safeguarding Procedures. - 2 The process described below is a summary of the procedure described in the above documents.
-The case manager for the investigation should refer to them for details. - 3 The procedure applies to all adults working in the school or providing a service on behalf of the school to our pupils either within or outside school premises, i.e. all permanent, temporary and ancillary staff, governors, volunteers, contractors and external service or activity providers (collectively referred to as staff or staff members in this procedure). - 4 The allegations management procedure will be used in all cases where it is alleged that a staff member, has: - behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm if they work regularly or closely with children. - 5 Allegations may arise in a number of ways, for example a report from a child, a complaint from a parent, or a concern raised by another adult within the school.
-An allegation may concern someone's behaviour or actions within their job or a voluntary activity, or within their family or private life.

-6 Any concerns will be considered in the context of the four types of abuse

-- 7 Concerns include inappropriate relationships between adults and children.
-For example: - a sexual relationship between a child under 18 and an adult in a position of trust with them, even if the relationship may appear to be consensual; - grooming, i.e. meeting a child under 16 with intent to commit a relevant offence (section 15 of the Sexual Offences Act 2003); or - other behaviour that gives rise to concerns, such as possession of abusive images of children or inappropriate contact through texts or online, inappropriate messages, gifts or socialising with children. - 8 If an allegation or concern arises about a staff member outside of their work with children, and this may present a risk to children for whom the staff member is responsible, the general principles outlined in these procedures will still apply.
+- 1 The school takes seriously all allegations of abuse made against staff members, including supply staff and volunteers, and will investigate them in line with the statutory guidance, Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2021 and the Pan-Sussex Child Protection and Safeguarding Procedures. - 2 The process described below is a summary of the procedure described in the above documents.
+The case manager for the investigation should refer to them for details. - 3 The procedure applies to all adults working in the school or providing a service on behalf of the school to our pupils either within or outside school premises, i.e. all permanent, temporary and ancillary staff, governors, volunteers, contractors and external service or activity providers (collectively referred to as staff or staff members in this procedure). - 4 Information about the school's process for managing allegations, including any updates, will be shared with the employers of all staff working in school but not directly employed by the school (e.g. supply agencies).
+Where allegations are made against such staff, the school will liaise with their employer. - 5 The allegations management procedure will be used in all cases where it is alleged that a staff member, has: - behaved in a way that has harmed a child, or may have harmed a child; or - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates that they would pose a risk of harm if they work regularly or closely with children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 6 Where concerns do not meet the threshold to be managed within these procedures and are deemed to be a low-level concern, the school must refer to their staff code of conduct and their disciplinary rules and follow their disciplinary procedures. - 7 Allegations may arise in a number of ways, for example a report from a child, a complaint from a parent, or a concern raised by another adult within the school.
+An allegation may concern someone's behaviour or actions within their job or a voluntary activity, or within their family or private life. - 8 Any concerns will be considered in the context of the four types of abuse - 9 Concerns include inappropriate relationships between adults and children.
+For example: - a sexual relationship between a child under 18 and an adult in a position of trust with them, even if the relationship may appear to be consensual; - grooming, i.e. meeting a child under 16 with intent to commit a relevant offence (section 15 of the Sexual Offences Act 2003); or - other behaviour that gives rise to concerns, such as possession of abusive images of children or inappropriate contact through texts or online, inappropriate messages, gifts or socialising with children. - 10 If an allegation or concern arises about a staff member outside of their work with children, and this may present a risk to children for whom the staff member is responsible, the general principles outlined in these procedures will still apply.

-9 Roles and responsibilities:
+11 Roles and responsibilities: